MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-handler-policy-computeactions-cpp.md

 ---
 title: Concepts - Using the Microsoft Information Protection SDK to generate audit events
-description: This article will help you understand how to use the Microsoft Information Protection SDK to compute .
+description: This article will help you understand how to use the Microsoft Information Protection SDK to compute.
 services: information-protection
 author: tommoser
 ms.service: information-protection
 ms.topic: conceptual
-ms.date: 11/01/2018
+ms.date: 11/16/2018
 ms.author: tommos
 ---